ezra-bible-app/ezra-bible-app/README.md

 ## Technology
 Ezra Project is a web-based desktop application based on [Electron](https://electronjs.org/).
 It is programmed in JavaScript, uses [SQLite](https://www.sqlite.org) as its database and HTML with [jQuery UI](https://jqueryui.com/) for its frontend.
 Bible translation modules are managed using the [ezra-sword-interface](https://github.com/tobias-klein/ezra-sword-interface).

-Furthermore, the following JS components are used (among others):
+Furthermore, the following components are used (among others):
 * [Sequelize](http://docs.sequelizejs.com) [ORM](https://en.wikipedia.org/wiki/Object-relational_mapping) for handling database access
 * [Pug](https://pugjs.org) template engine for rendering verse list
 * [jQuery Steps](http://www.jquery-steps.com) for the bible translation wizard
 * [ISO-639-1](https://github.com/meikidd/iso-639-1) for turning bible translation language codes into readable language names
+* [SpinKit](https://github.com/tobiasahlin/SpinKit) for CSS-animated loading spinners

 ## Feedback
 To give feedback (bug reports, feature requests) please use the Github issue system.